Heat Wave 1998 – This Is ECW’s Best Ever? Really?

 Oh hey the world champion is on commentary tonight.
 Also all seven matches are main event matches apparently.
 Doesn’t that kind of defeat the purpose or something?

 Joey introduces Francine (holy goodness) and Shane to be his co-hosts.
-After talking about Taz because they have to keep building up the freaking thing for another 5 months, Francine shoves Joey’s face into her boobs.
-Not bad at all.
-Her boobs really were pretty epic.
+After talking about Taz because they have to keep building up the freaking thing for another 5 months, Francine shoves Joey’s face into her chest.

 Cue theme song and opening video.

 We have a more traditional ECW entrance ramp now with the hole in the brick wall that they would use forever.

 Justin Credible vs. Jerry Lynn

 These two had a best of 21 series over a summer.
 Justin has a mob with him more or less.
 Naturally we get a shot at Chyna as they say Bass is bigger.
 Joey says they should name her Russia.
 Considering there was a chick in WCW named Asya, that’s kind of funny.
 This is the final match of said best of 21 series.
 Lynn of course comes out alone.